F-1 Optional Practical Training (OPT)

 H-1B Visa and Cap Gap Extensions

 A Cap-Gap Extension extends an eligible F-1 student's status between the end of F-1 status while on OPT and start of H-1B status.
-This allows the student to remain in the U.S. during the "gap."
+This allows the student to remain in the United States during the "gap."

 24-Month STEM Extension

-Students who have received a U.S. Bachelor’s, Master’s, and Doctoral degree in a STEM (science, technology, engineering, mathematics) fields may be eligible to apply for a 24 Month STEM Extension of post-completion OPT (for a total eligibility of up to 36 months of OPT).
+Students who have received a U.S. Bachelor’s, Master’s, or Doctoral degree in a STEM field (science, technology, engineering, mathematics) may be eligible to apply for a 24 Month STEM Extension of post-completion OPT (for a total eligibility of up to 36 months of OPT).
 You must apply for the STEM Extension before the end date of your EAD card.

 Options After OPT/Ending OPT

-You are allowed a 60-day grace period following your OPT expiration date to leave the U.S., change your status, or transfer your F-1 to a new school or program.
+You are allowed a 60-day grace period following your OPT expiration date to leave the United States, change your status, or transfer your F-1 to a new school or program.
 In some cases, you may want to pursue these options before the end of your OPT.
-If you remain in the US past the end of your 60-day grace period without transferring to a new school or progam, or having applied for a timely filed Change of Status, you may begin accruing days of Unlawful Presence, which has serious consequences depending on the legnth of the overstay.
+If you remain in the United States past the end of your 60-day grace period without transferring to a new school or progam or having applied for a timely filed Change of Status, you may begin accruing days of Unlawful Presence, which has serious consequences depending on the legnth of the overstay.

-If your plan is to depart the U.S. after OPT, you must do so within your 60-day grace period.
+If your plan is to depart the United States after OPT, you must do so within your 60-day grace period.
 You must stop working by the end date on your EAD card.

 Changing Visa Status

-During OPT: If you are approved for a change your status during your OPT, you must report the early end of your OPT.
+During OPT: If you are approved for a change of status during your OPT, you must report the early end of your OPT.
 See Reporting Requirements.

-After OPT: If you have a pending or approved change of status when/after your OPT ends, check with the immigration legal counsel working on your change of status application to determine what options are available to you and if you may remain in the US past the end of your 60-day grace period without accruing days of Unlawful Presence.
+After OPT: If you have a pending or approved change of status when or after your OPT ends, check with the immigration legal counsel working on your change of status application to determine what options are available to you and if you may remain in the United States past the end of your 60-day grace period without accruing days of Unlawful Presence.